 Board member Early's love for the waterways happened at a young age.
 While sitting on the front steps of the family farm home, she witnessed her father helping rescue neighbors to higher ground by using his tractor to tow whatever belongings he could salvage.
 This event would later become known as the "Great '64 Flood," where many rivers became mini-oceans, engulfing everything in their path.
-This situation instilled her lifelong respect and fascination with waterways.
+This situation instilled in her lifelong respect and fascination with waterways.

-Early's father, Cal Wade, held a seat on the Marine Board in the 1970's, and through his service, she was exposed to boating issues in Oregon, while becoming proficient in operating drift boats and other watercraft on the Rogue River.
+Early's father, Cal Wade, held a seat on the Marine Board in the 1970s, and through his service, she was exposed to boating issues in Oregon, while becoming proficient in operating drift boats and other watercraft on the Rogue River.

 Early holds a U.S. Coast Guard Uninspected Passenger Vessel License.
-She also is an owner/operator of Early Fishing, Inc., a fishing guide service that is registered to operate in Oregon, California and Alaska.
+She also is an owner/operator of Early Fishing, Inc., a fishing guide service that is registered to operate in Oregon, California, and Alaska.

-In addition to Early's boating experience she has volunteered with many organizations on river conservation and habitat including the ODFW Fall Chinook Conservation Plan, USFS National Center for Wild and Scenic River Excellence Working Group, Chetco Watershed Council, Brookings Harbor Safe-N-Sober, and other outdoor events that promote fishing, conservation and safety.
+In addition to Early's boating experience, she has volunteered with many organizations on river conservation and habitat including the ODFW Fall Chinook Conservation Plan, USFS National Center for Wild and Scenic River Excellence Working Group, Chetco Watershed Council, Brookings Harbor Safe-N-Sober, and other outdoor events that promote fishing, conservation and safety.

 Early hopes that through her role on the Marine Board, she's able to inspire current and future generations to take responsibility for their behavior, become stewards of the waterways, and increase participation in clean boating programs.
 Early desires to work cooperatively to resolve issues between boating groups and would like to be a part of the conversation that seeks solutions through education or other interventions before asserting more regulations.